MIxS-MInAS/extension-ancient/README.md

 7. Generate the 'old style' MIxS checklist
    - `./scripts/linkml2class_tsvs.py --schema-file src/mixs/schema/ancient.yml --output-dir project/class-model-tsvs/`
 8. Generate updated docs page
+   - If required, edit the [LinkML jinja2 markdown template](https://linkml.io/linkml/generators/docgen.html) files under `src/docs-template`
-   - `linkml generate doc src/mixs/schema/ancient.yml -d docs/ --template-directory src/docs-template/`
+   - Generate the markdown files with `linkml generate doc src/mixs/schema/ancient.yml -d docs/ --template-directory src/docs-template/`
-   - If you have mkdocs installed, you can test locally with `mkdocs serve`
+   - If you have mkdocs with associated plugins installed, you can test locally with `mkdocs serve` (see the conda `environment.yaml`)
 9. Open PR with highly informative PR title (this will be used for auto-changelog)
    - New terms should be of structure: `New term: `<name of term>``
    - Term changes/updates should be of structure `Update `<name of term>` to <description of term`

 ## Release workflow